GauravSamanta/GoCMS/README.md

 ## Run Locally
 To run the project locally, you have 3 options:

-1. ### Launch Debugger
+### 1. Launch Debugger
-   1. Open your project in Visual Studio Code.
+   - Open your project in Visual Studio Code.
-   2. Set breakpoints as needed.
+   - Set breakpoints as needed.
-   3. Launch the debugger by pressing F5 or by selecting Run > Start Debugging from the menu.
+   - Launch the debugger by pressing F5 or by selecting Run > Start Debugging from the menu.

-2. ### Run Air
+### 2. Run Air:
    Ensure you have Air installed for live reloading.

-   1. Start Air by running the following command in your terminal:
+   - Start Air by running the following command in your terminal:
    ```sh
    air
    ```

-3. ### Run go run main.go Command
+### 3. Run go run main.go Command
-   1. Open your terminal.
+   - Open your terminal.

-   2. Navigate to the project directory.
+   - Navigate to the project directory.

-   3. Run the following command to start the application:
+   - Run the following command to start the application:
    ```sh
    go run main.go
    ```